james-judd/Mario-Kart/README.md

 Introduction:

 This Mario Kart-themed web-based application, created using the React framework (Javascript), uses real-time sales data to "race" THG companies and products against each other.
-The application was wrapped in a Docker container for ease of deployment, however external access to THG's data feed is prohibited so this repository contains the raw code for intellectual use.
+The application is wrapped in a Docker container for ease of deployment, however external access to THG's data feed is prohibited so this repository contains the raw code for intellectual use.

 Summary: